Hire an Apprentice

 A productive and effective way for any business to grow talent.

 An apprenticeship is a job with an accompanying assessment and skills development programme.
 It is a way for individuals to earn while they learn, gaining valuable skills and knowledge in a specific job role.
-Hiring an apprentice is a productive and effective way for any business to grow talent and develop a motivated, skilled and qualified workforce.
+Hiring an apprentice - or upskilling your existing workforce through an apprenticeship - is a productive and effective way for any business to grow talent and develop a motivated, skilled and qualified workforce.

 Apprenticeships are suitable for anyone over the age of 16, who spend at least 50% of their working hours in England and who are not in full-time education.
 Apprenticeship programmes typically last between 12 – 24 months, but depending on the level, they can last up to four years.
 As well as being available in traditional trades such as hairdressing, car mechanics, engineering and construction, apprenticeships are also available in professional sectors such as accountancy, business, management, IT and marketing.
 Apprentices can be new recruits or existing employees.